imixs/imixs-workflow/src/site/markdown/engine/workflowservice.md

 	  workitem.replaceItemValue("txtTitel", "My first workflow example");

-	  // set workflow status based on a supported model workitem.replaceItemValue("$processID", 10);
+	  // set workflow status based on a supported model workitem.replaceItemValue("$modelVersion", "1.0.0");
+	  workitem.replaceItemValue("$processID", 10);
 	  workitem.replaceItemValue("$ActivityID", 10);
-	  // process the worktiem
+	  // process the workitem
 	  workitem=workflowService.processWorkItem(workitem);

-The workitem is now controlled by the workflow Manager.
-So depending on the Workflow Model definition there a different ways to access a worktiem processed by the WorkflowService.
-To get the current list of all workitems created by the current user, you can call the  method() getWorkListByCreator.
+After a new workitem is process the first time, it is under the control of the WorkflowManager.
+To get the current list of all workitems created by the current user, the  method() getWorkListByCreator can be called:

 	  @EJB
 	  org.imixs.workflow.jee.ejb.WorkflowService workflowService;
 	  //...
-	  Collection<ItemCollection> statuslist=workflowService.getWorkListByCreator(null,0,-1);
+	  Collection<ItemCollection> worklist=workflowService.getWorkListByCreator(null,0,-1);
 	  //...

-To call the list of all workitems created by a specific user, you need to provide the username/userid.
+To read the list of all workitems created by a specific user, the parameter username need to be specified:

-    Collection<ItemCollection> statuslist=workflowService.getWorkListByCreator('Manfred',0,-1);
+    Collection<ItemCollection> worklist=workflowService.getWorkListByCreator('manfred',0,-1);

-You can also use a paging mechanism to browse through long result sets.
+The WorkflowManager provides a paging mechanism to browse through long result-sets.
 The following example shows how to get 5 workitems starting at the tenth record

-    Collection<ItemCollection> statuslist=workflowService.getWorkListByCreator(null,10,5);
+    Collection<ItemCollection> worklist=workflowService.getWorkListByCreator(null,10,5);

 ##Worklist methods
-The following list of getWorkList methods shows how workitems can be accessed by different categories.
-The workflowService returns only workitems in a worklist if the user has read access to the workitems.
-If a workitem is not access able for the user this workitem will be hidden from the list.
-The result sets can be ordered by modified or creation date.
+The following methods provide different ways to read a worklist by categories.
+The workflowService returns only workitems in a worklist if the user has read access.
+If a workitem is not access able for the user this workitem will not be included in the result-set.
+All result-sets can be ordered by modified or creation date.

 ###getWorkList
 Returns a collection of workitems for the current user.
 A Workitem belongs to a user or role if the  user has at least read write access to this workitem.